kuzudb/kuzudb.github.io/docs/blog/factorization.md

 3. At this point the processor knows exactly the IDs of nodes, whose Transfer edges need to be scanned on the probe side: only the edges of node with ID 199!
 This is where we do sideways information passing.
-Specifically, we pass this "nodeID filter", which is a bitmap, to the probe side Scan operator.
+Specifically, the HashJoin constructs and passes a "nodeID filter" (effectively a bitmap) to the probe side Scan operator.
 Here, I'm assuming the database has 1M Accounts but as you can see only the position 199 is 1 and others are 0.
 4. The probe-side Scan uses the filter to only scan the edges of 199 and avoids scanning the entire Transfers file.
 Since Kùzu is a GDBMS, we store the edges of nodes (and their properties) in a graph-optimized format called [CSR](https://en.wikipedia.org/wiki/Sparse_matrix#Compressed_sparse_row_(CSR,_CRS_or_Yale_format)).
-Importantly, all of the edges of 199 are
-stored consecutively and we output them in factorized format as:
+Importantly, all of the edges of 199 are stored consecutively and we output them in factorized format as:
 [(199) X {201, 202, ..., 300}].
 5. Next step can be skipped in an optimized system but currently we will probe the [(199) X {201, 202, ..., 300}] tuple in the hash table and produce [(199, L1) X {201, 202, ..., 300}], which is passed to the